ENCCS/julia-for-hpc/content/index.rst

 towards scientific computing and a powerful in-built package manager to install and manage their dependencies.
-Julia is also gaining ground in HPC as it supports both threading and distributed-memory parallelization as well as GPU computing.
+Julia is also gaining ground in HPC as it supports both threading and distributed-memory parallelisation as well as GPU computing.

 This lesson starts with the basics of Julia, its syntax, multiple-dispatch paradigm, package development and best practices.
 It